South West locality: Young foundation (2017-2020)

 Since June 2019 families would meet weekly for an after-school homework support club.
 The group is the brainchild of one of our Shadwell residents who wanted to help her family and other families in her block.

-Following the onset of the COVID-19 crisis, the group paused and stayed indoors following government advice.
+Following the onset of the COVID-19 crisis and the lockdown in March, the group paused and stayed indoors following government advice.
 One of the Community Champions was still interested in maintaining contact with the group and wanted to re-connect online.
 With the help of our Local Area Co-ordinator, she was able to set up a WhatsApp coffee and chat group.
 With confidence growing, the residents’ asked if we could help with using Zoom for activities where the group could meet and see each other.

 Outcomes and impact

-- We have seen an increase in confidence and improved organisational skills
+- We have seen an increase in confidence, leadership and community activator skills

-- All the participants tell us how enjoyable the sessions are and how much fun it is to take part each week
+- All the participants tell us how important the sessions are for mental and physical health and how much fun it is to connect with likeminded people.

-- A platform to discuss other health and wellbeing topics and signpost services details
+- Offers a platform to discuss other health and wellbeing topics and signpost details of other services

-- The group actively encourage one another to lead for the next week
+- The group actively encourage one another to have a go at leading sessions.

 From 2017-2020 this programme was delivered by MyTime Active